-The National Energy Technology Laboratory (NETL), in cooperation with the Lawrence Berkeley National Laboratory (LBNL), has launched a three-year, \$5 million produced water optimization initiative to develop, demonstrate and deploy a novel optimization framework.
-This framework, the Produced Water Application for Beneficial Reuse, Environmental Impact and Treatment Optimization (PARETO), is specifically designed for produced water management and beneficial reuse.
+The National Energy Technology Laboratory (NETL), in cooperation with the Lawrence Berkeley National Laboratory (LBNL), has launched a three-year, \$5 million produced water optimization initiative to develop, demonstrate and deploy a novel optimization framework, called PARETO.
+This framework is specifically designed for produced water management and beneficial reuse.
 PARETO will identify cost-effective and environmentally sustainable produced water management, treatment and reuse solutions.
 Specifically, the new platform will support decision-makers with: (1) coordination of produced water deliveries; (2) buildout of the produced water infrastructure; (3) selection of effective treatment technologies; (4) placement and sizing of treatment facilities; (5) identification of beneficial water reuse options; and (6) the distribution of treated produced water and/or concentrated brine for beneficial reuse.
 Figure 1 (below) illustrates the scope of this initiative.

 The PARETO framework builds on foundational capabilities created through NETL's Institute for the Design of Advanced Energy Systems (IDAES) and DOE's National Alliance for Water Innovation (NAWI).
-This initiative will leverage the IDAES integrated platform, an R&D100 award-winning, open-source modeling, simulation and optimization framework, as well as the library of water treatment process models made available by NAWI.
-PARETO will utilize those NAWI models in an IDAES-compatible framework to create a cutting-edge produced water optimization platform that supports better and faster decision-making.
+This initiative is leveraging the IDAES integrated platform, an R&D100 award-winning, open-source modeling, simulation and optimization framework, as well as the library of water treatment process models made available by NAWI.
+PARETO is utilizing those NAWI models in an IDAES-compatible framework to create a cutting-edge produced water optimization platform that supports better and faster decision-making.